leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/readme.md

                   msbuild.md <- Details for using MSBuild
                   build.bat <- Build project with MSBuild

-- Open the solution file with Visual Studio 2022 and set to "Release".
+- Open the solution file with Visual Studio 2022 and set to "Release" and "x64".
 - The first time the project is used, re-build "openframeworkslib".\
 This ensures that the Openframeworks library is created with the correct build type.
-- Build the application.
+- Build the application "Release/x64".

 After build, the example executable files are copied to "Openframeworks\Binaries".